Why do dogs chase cyclists? How to respond to this kind of threat?

 Be friendly

-If a dog starts chasing you does not mean we need to take harsh steps at it.
-This is further increase the danger.
-You may be friendly to the dogs, stop, call them, feed them (not only during the ride but otherwise as well) and don’t get scared.
-Dogs are social animals after knowing you for a while they will stop chasing you.
+If a dog starts chasing you, it does not mean you need to take harsh steps.
+This can further increase the danger.
+Instead of reacting aggressively in a Dogs vs. Bicycles situation, you can be friendly to the dogs: stop, call them, or even feed them (not only during the ride but otherwise as well).
+Don’t get scared.
+Dogs are social animals, and after knowing you for a while, they will stop chasing you.

-In my personal experience when I moved to a new location and started cycling in the early morning around 4 am/5 am, I felt this consistent danger of dogs.
-But gradually I made sure that dogs could expect me that early morning and therefore they consider it as a regular affair.
+In my personal experience, when I moved to a new location and started cycling in the early morning around 4 am/5 am, I initially felt a consistent danger from dogs.
+But gradually, I made sure that dogs could expect me at that early hour, making it a regular affair.
+Dog Encounter Cycling Tips like these can help in building a positive relationship with the local dogs and ensure safer rides.

 Make intelligent route selections.